 Research

-My main interests are in the fields of outcomes research and health economics, with a current emphasis on patient reported outcome measures (PROMs) and on leveraging routine healthcare data to support care delivery, quality improvement and research.
-My research maps to themes of Health Informatics and Clinical Trials within my department and the wider University.
+My main interests are in the field of Outcomes Research, with a current emphasis on patient reported outcome measures (PROMs) and on improving the use of healthcare data to support care delivery, quality improvement and research.
+My focus on the development and application of outcome measures maps to theme of Clinical Trials within my department and to Digital Health and Health Informatics across the wider University.

-I would be pleased to hear from potential PhD students interested in research in the following areas: Patient-Reported Outcome Measures (PROMs) and/or analysis of routine health data (including electronic health records).
+I would be pleased to hear from potential PhD students interested in research in the following areas: Patient-Reported Outcome Measures (PROMs) and/or analysis of routine health data (including electronic health records) in the area of gastroenterology and hepatology.

 Patient Reported Outcome Measures (PROMs)

-My recent research has focused on development, validation and applications of the IBD-Control Questionnaire - a simple, generic PROM designed to measure "disease control from the patient perspective".
-Since it's original publication, IBD-Control has received growing recognition and international adoption in clinical practice, quality improvement and research.
-It is offered licence-free to the IBD community (copyright reserved).
+A key focus of my research over the last ten years has been the development, validation and application of the IBD-Control Questionnaire - a simple, generic PROM designed to measure "disease control from the patient perspective".
+Since our original publication in 2014, IBD-Control has received growing recognition and international adoption in clinical practice, quality improvement and research.
+The questionnaire is offered licence-free to the IBD community (copyright reserved).

 IBD-Control Questionnaire Website:

 I have a longstanding interest in finding ways to improve the use of routinely collected healthcare data, particularly Hospital Episode Statisics.
-Recent work funded by the UK Government (Connected Health Cities, North West Coast) generated a novel cohort-discovery algorithm for emergency admissions for alcohol-related liver disease.
-This work has challenged the use of simplistic definitions for generating statistics on NHS activity and outcome and we propose a new method for measuring true burden and mortality:
+Recent work funded by the UK Government (Connected Health Cities, North West Coast) included the generation of a novel cohort-discovery and phenotyping algorithm for emergency admissions for alcohol-related liver disease - the Liverpool Alcohol-Related Liver Disease Algorithm (LAA).
+Our work has challenged the use of simplistic case definitions for generating statistics and benchmarking metrics.
+The LAA was recently deployed or case identification in the ALERT-UK audit, a nationwide evaluation care quality.

 Connected Health Cities - Alcohol-related liver disease pathway